Share now to spread the word:

 Have you heard of the term “overtourism“?

-If you have or will ever be a tourist, you MUST educate yourself about overtourism.
+If you have been (or will ever be) a tourist, you MUST educate yourself about overtourism.
 It has been a growing crisis for years and is threatening the existence of our favorite cultural destinations.
 Luckily, it has been temporarily eased by COVID-19, and you can do something to keep it that way.

 I’ll cut to the chase: overtourism is a worldwide cultural, economic, and environmental crisis.
 Perhaps you’ve heard about overtourism with a different headline: “Venice is sinking,” “Amsterdam’s canals are filthy,” and “Everyone is climbing Mt.
 Everest in single-file lines”.